NBA Rumors: Phoenix Suns Expected To Offer Clint Capela Max Contract

 — SLAM Magazine (@SLAMonline) May 10, 2018

-At just 23 years old, Capela has a lot of room to grow as a player moving forward.
+At just 23-years-old, Capela has a lot of room to grow as a player moving forward.
 He has grown quickly with the Rockets, but a bigger role with another team might be exactly what he needs to take his game even farther.
 Phoenix is not normally viewed as a top free agency landing spot, but it could be a perfect fit for both parties.

 That being said, Houston has talked about being willing to pay the luxury tax.
 They could match a max offer to Capela if they are serious about being willing to do that.
 Matching that kind of offer would take them out of the running for LeBron James and Paul George, who they have been connected to in rumors.